raahatg21/Creating-Artistic-Images/README.md

   Implementations are made using **Keras**.
 This example was inspired by section 8.3 of the book **Deep Learning with Python** written by Keras author Francois Chollet.
 The original paper by Gatys et. al. can be found at https://arxiv.org/abs/1508.06576

+  More to do: Implement fast neural style transfer based on this paper by Johnson et. al. https://arxiv.org/abs/1603.08155

   The files are created in Google Colab, and input and output images are fed through Google Drive.
 Link is included.

   Comments and Suggestions are welcome :)